Welcome!

 Olin Rocketry

 Rocket I currently serve as structures lead on Olin Rocketry, a community of students passionate about aerospace engineering.
-Our current focus is the construction of a series of research and development rockets progressing in altitude toward a flight into space in 2027.
+Our current focus is the construction of a series of research and development rockets progressing in altitude toward a flight into space.
 To meet this ambitious goal, we are developing a variety of technologies which require refined mechanical engineering, and the close integration of mechanical, electrical, aerospace and chemical systems.

 Airbrakes